sbaker-dev/vectorObjects/README.md

 # Basic example
 Pre definied vectors can be imported via vectorObject.DefinedVectors.
 In this example we are using Vector3D.
 You can define a new Vector3D by assigning its x, y, and z values.
-Definded Vectors have most dunder methods set via VectorMaster which they inherit from with custom typeing.
+Defined Vectors have most dunder methods set via VectorMaster which they inherit.
 So the result of adding another instance of Vector 3D is different that adding a constant.
 Most Vectors also have some custom methods.
 Some of these like dot_product return a value whilst others update the instance of the Vector like normalise

 ```python
 from vectorObjects.DefinedVectors import Vector3D